mattDevigili/dms-smm695/index.md

 progress throughout the module, the topics included could suffer from some **minor changes**.

-Each _**Monday** at 12:00 PM London time_, students will be provided with a video recording of the lecture (around 60 minutes long).
-Also, at the [course GitHub repo](https://github.com/mattDevigili/dms-smm695), lecture slides, code scripts, data, and homework will be  uploaded.
+All the _pre-recorded material_ is already available on the [course GitHub page](https://mattdevigili.github.io/dms-smm695/) or [GitHub repo](https://github.com/mattDevigili/dms-smm695).

-Each _**Friday** from 09:00 to 10:50 AM London time_, an interactive webinar
+An _interactive webinar_ will be held each **Friday** _from 09:00 to 10:50 AM
-will be held.
-Hence, students have 3 full days to go through the video recording and the uploaded materials.
-In the first part of the class, I will provide a recap of the video recording and answer students' questions concerning the topics covered. **Note**: students are invited to share their questions via email the day before the webinar (by 8:00 PM London time).
+London time_.
+Students are expected to go through the weekly pre-recorded material in advance.
+In the first part of the class, I will provide a recap of the video recording and answer students' questions concerning the topics covered. _Note_: students are invited to share their questions via email the day before the webinar (by 8:00 PM London time).
 In the second part, I will discuss some further applications of the topic covered.

 To recap:

-* _GitHub_ is where you can find all relevant material
+* _GitHub page_ or _GitHub repo_ is where you can find all relevant material
-* _Zoom_ hosts webinar sessions
+* _Zoom_ hosts webinar sessions and office hours

 | Week (dd-mm) | Agenda         | Topics                                      | Material                                                               |
 | ------------ | -------------- | ------------------------------------------- | ---------------------------------------------------------------------- |